heutelbeck/sapl-policy-engine/sapl-documentation/1_1_Introduction.md

 # SAPL - Streaming Attribute Policy Language

-Dominic Heutelbeck Version 4.0.0

 ## Introduction

-SAPL (Streaming Attribute Policy Language) describes a **domain-specific language (DSL)** for expressing access control policies.
-It supports both **request/response** based authorization and a **publish/subscribe** authorization protocol.
+SAPL (Streaming Attribute Policy Language) is a domain-specific language and authorization engine for expressing and evaluating access control policies.
+It supports both request/response and publish/subscribe authorization protocols, both based on JSON.
+For the design decisions and architectural context behind SAPL, see [Why SAPL?](../0_1_WhySAPL/).
-The protocols are based on [JSON](http://json.org/) objects representing authorization subscriptions (or requests) and authorization decisions.
-Policies expressed in SAPL describe conditions for access control in applications and distributed systems.
-The underlying policy engine implements a variant of Attribute-based Access control (ABAC) which is based on a data stream programming model.
-Therefore, the SAPL policy engine implements Attribute Stream-based Access Control (ASBAC), a superset of ABAC.

 ### SAPL at a Glance